obewds/obewds-tw-config/docs/index.md

 You can also use this package to update an existing project `./obewds.tw.config.json` defaults file to bring in any new additions for new components in a OBE:WDS component system.
 It's really similar to installing a config file.

-First off, go ahead and uninstall an old version and reinstall the package to the newest version:
+First off, go ahead and uninstall your existing version of this package and reinstall the package to the newest version:

 ```bash
 npm uninstall @obewds/obewds-tw-config && npm install @obewds/obewds-tw-config --save-dev